 On November 30, 2017, a fifth woman — 41-year-old U.S. Army veteran Stephanie Kemplin — told CNN that Franken had groped her during a USO tour in December 2003, when Kemplin was deployed in Kuwait.
 “When he put his arm around me, he groped my right breast,” Kemplin said in an interview.
 “He kept his hand all the way over on my breast.
 I’ve never had a man put their arm around me and then cup my breast.
 So he was holding my breast on the side.”

-For a list of all of Franken’s accusers through November 30, as well as details of their allegations, click here.
+For a list of all of Franken’s accusers through December 6, 2017, as well as details of their allegations, click here.

 “Over the last few weeks, a number of women have come forward to talk about how they felt my actions had affected them.
 I was shocked.
 I was upset.
 But in responding to their claim, I also wanted to be respectful of that broader conversation.
 Because all women deserve to be heard and their experiences taken seriously.
 I think that was the right thing to do.
 I also think it gave some people the false impression that I was admitting to doing things that in fact I haven’t done.
 Some of the allegations against me are simply not true.
 Others I remember very differently….
 I know in my heart that nothing I have done as a senator, nothing has brought dishonor on this institution.
 I am confident that the ethics committee would agree.”

 On January 2, 2018, Franken formally resigned from the Senate by issuing an official letter of resignation to Minnesota Governor Mark Dayton.
 Said the letter: “I write to resign my seat as a United States Senator for the State of Minnesota effective at 1 pm Eastern Standard Time on January 2, 2018.
 Serving the State of Minnesota in the U.S. Senate has been a privilege and an honor.
 I am grateful to Minnesotans for giving me the chance to serve our state and our nation, and I am proud to have worked on their behalf.”